 Independent Pronouns use a subject in sentences with a Nominal Predicate and a Subject in sentences with an Adjectival Predicate.
 This use is limited to the first person only ink [16].
 However, sometimes the Nominal Predicate takes precedence over the Pronominal Subject and this case is a very difficult because sometimes confusion occurs so we do not know if the Independent Pronoun in the sentence represents a Subject or a Predicate.
 Nonetheless, these cases can be distinguished by the Pronoun if it is followed by the particle is, which means really and which gives an affirmation to the sentence, ink is nsw I am really the king.
-Here the pronoun ink has become a logical predicate and the Particle is used as an affirmation, ink has become a logical predicate and the Particle is sometimes dropped and the sentence is inferred through the context of speech, in the pronoun in the sentence is inferred through the context of speech, in the particle is sometimes dropped and the sentence is inferred through the context of speech, in the pronoun in the sentence is a large role, so nt is used as a Logical Predicate and what follows is a Logical Subject.
+Here the pronoun in the sentence is ink has become a logical predicate and the Particle is used as an affirmation, in nsw of a logical Subject.
+[17] The Particle is sometimes dropped and the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech, in the promoun in the sentence is inferred through the context of speech in the promoun in the sentence is inferred through the context of speech in the promoun in the sentence is inferred through the context of speech in the promoun in the sentence is inferred through the context of speech in the promoun in the sentence is inferred through the context of speech in the promoun in the sentence is inferred through the contex